Most Affordable Online Education Programs

 Education is among the 10 most popular college majors, offering a desirable blend of high demand, reasonable wages, and meaningful work.
 Most students choose to enroll in online bachelor’s in education programs because they want to become classroom teachers at the elementary, middle, or high school levels.
 However, they can also pursue careers as training and development managers, instructional coordinators, administrators, or principals.

-The Bureau of Labor Statistics (BLS) projects that education, training, and library occupations will grow at around the same pace as all other occupations during that period.
-BLS projects education, training, and library occupations will grow at around the same pace as all other occupations during that period.
+The Bureau of Labor Statistics (BLS) projects that education, training, and library occupations will grow slower than the average for all occupations over the next decade.

 In addition, the National Center for Education Statistics (NCES) reported that 18% of public schools nationwide had one teacher vacancy in 2022, while 27% had multiple vacancies.
 This means that there are plenty of opportunities across the nation for you to find a teaching job after graduation.